google/zetasql/docs/aggregate_functions.md

 </td>
   <td>
-    Returns an array of values.
+    Gets an array of values.
   </td>
 </tr>